 The TRD is empowered to make adjustments to income and expenses for payments between related companies.
 This is in cases where related companies engage in transactions below market rates considered typical of those between independently operating companies.
-If artificial transferring of profits is suspected then TP audit officers, as empowered by the Ministerial Regulation, can adjust the value of such transactions so as to be at market rates and assess additional income taxes on any additional taxable profit resulting from such adjustment.
-Note that pursuant to some double taxation treaties and/or domestic rules in the other country, an offset or other deduction for the income shifted may be permitted.
-This type of corresponding adjustment should be carefully researched, and appropriate actions taken as needed to utilize such offsets, where appropriate.
+If artificial transferring of profits is suspected then TP audit officers, as empowered by the Ministerial Regulation, can adjust the value of such transactions so as to be at market rates and assess additional income taxes on any additional taxable profit resulting from such adjustment (Section 71 paragraph 2).